1and1/oneandone-cloudserver-sdk-dotnet/README.md

 To create a user and generate an API token that will be used to authenticate against the REST API, log into your 1&1 control panel.
 Go to the Server section -> Management -> Users.

-#####Installation
+##### Installation

 The official .NET library is available from the 1&1 GitHub account found [here](https://github.com/StackPointCloud/oneandone-cloudserver-sdk-dotnet).
 To install the latest stable version, clone the repository, then add the binaries to your project.

-#####Configuration
+##### Configuration

-Depending on the type of project, you have the option to either create an App.config or Web.config file to interact with the service before you begin, or to pass the required values when initializing the client through your code.
-This file should contain the following values:
+Depending on the type of project, you have the option to either create an App.config or Web.config file to interact with the service before you begin, This file should contain the following values:

 ```<appSettings>
     <add key="APIToken" value="api token goes here"/>